matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 ([alt](https://html.spec.whatwg.org/multipage/images.html#alt),
 [title](https://html.spec.whatwg.org/multipage/dom.html#attr-title)).

-The `height` is just a height that looks good on most devices with the normal, default font size.
-No width is displayed as to not squish non-square emotes.
-In order to maintain backwards-compatibility with clients not supporting emotes, specifying the `height` is required.
+The `height` SHOULD be set to "32px".
+This is a default that looks good on most devices.
+In practice, receiving clients are expected to override the height when rendering emotes based on their particular environment (the user's font size, etc.).
+In order to maintain backwards-compatibility with clients that do not support emotes, specifying the `height` is required.
+No width is specified as to maintain the aspect ratio of non-square emotes.

 If the new `data-mx-emoticon` attribute has a value, that value is ignored.
 Due to limitations of some libraries the attribute may even look like `data-mx-emoticon=""`.